toolbits/gitglitch/README.md

 gitglitch
 =========

-&lt;WARNING> remove everything on your git repository and push --force !
+&lt;WARNING> remove everything on your git repository and push it --force !
 <br/>
 This program erases the contents of your git repository as:<br/>
 <br/>